What does private funding actually mean?

 - the type of room you choose

-To give you a rough idea, the cost of many care homes ranges from:
+To give you a rough idea, the cost of many care homes, in the areas we serve, range from:

-- £500 to £750 per week* for standard accommodation and personal care range
+- £710 to £815 per week for standard accommodation and personal care

 - £1020 to £1,145 per week for nursing care